 Techniques in Dance II (2 credits)

 This course is a continuation of Techniques in Dance I and gives students the opportunity to further develop techniques in a range of styles: Jazz, Modern, Hip Hop, African and Ballet.
 Through a variety of exercises, combinations, and repertory, students refine their dance skills, improve body conditioning and further develop an understanding of the principles of alignment and movement common to these styles.
-Spring 2012 and alternate years.
+Offered Spring in alternate years.

 **Students may satisfy one Group IV requirement with any of the following 2-credit dance course sequences: DA 101–102 or DA 111–112 or DA 225–226 or DA 280–281.